cucapra/filament-evaluation/README.md

 - **Important!** Change the install path from `/tools/Xilinx` to `/home/filament/Xilinx`.
 - Confirm that you want to create the directory.
 - Click Install.
 Depending on the speed of your connection, the whole process should take about 2-4 hrs.
+- To ensure that the tool was installed correctly, do the following:
+  - Close the terminal and restart it.
+This should source the `vivado`'s initialization script: `source /home/filament/Xilinx/Vivado/2020.2/settings64.sh`
+  - Run `vivado -help` to make Vivado print out it version information

 <details>
 <summary><b>Troubleshooting common VM problems</b> [click to expand]</summary>